Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Methodology

 Next, we explored how the different types of personal information categories affect performance. \textbf{RQ2:} How do the theory-based self-disclosure types compare in their impact on performance?
 Due to the sparsity of data for the lower-level categories for demographics and experiences (see Table~\ref{tab:disclosure_types}), we performed this experiment with only the four high-level categories.
 We hypothesized that identities (demographics) would outperform other categories because they most directly described who the person was.
 We put attitudes next, as this encompasses a persons views.
 We ranked experiences third and relationships last, thinking that someone's history and what they have learned would more greatly impact judgments than who they were related to.

 Our next question was whether or not manually categorizing personal information was necessary, or if we could rely on automatic methods. \textbf{RQ3:} Does automatically categorizing self-disclosures via clustering perform as well as theory-based categorization?
-We hypothesized that clusters would not perform as well as theory-based categories due to difficulty in enforcing that the similarity of clustered posts was primarily due to information they provided about their author.
+We hypothesized that clusters would underperform theory-based categories because clustering makes it difficult to enforce that similarity among clustered comments is driven mainly by author related information. rather than by topical or surface level features.
+Furthermore, we hypothesized that the best representation of an individual should include a diverse array of information about that person.
+If we sample from different manual and automatic categories, we expect performance to increase.

-To perform the first set of experiments we used all comments from all annotators, meaning that some randomly sampled or similar posts/sentences may not belong to any theory-based or automatic category.
-We chose to investigate the sampling parameters first, as the search space grows exponentially if we combine this with RQ2 and 3.
+To perform the first set of experiments we used all comments from all annotators, meaning that some randomly sampled or similar comments/sentences may not belong to any theory-based or automatic category.
+We chose to investigate the sampling parameters first (RQ1), as the search space grows exponentially if we combine this with RQ2 and RQ3.
 For the latter research questions, we sampled only similar posts from one category at a time.
-For each category, we use the same set of annotators, however, each annotator does not have the same number of comments in each category, so we used however many were available up to five.
+For each category, we use the same set of annotators, however, each annotator does not have the same number of comments in each category, so we used up to five.

 All of the models in our experiments were trained using a single NVIDIA H100 GPU.
 Generating similar comment embeddings and sentence tests took approximately 5 hours and only needed to be computed once each.
 Generating the embeddings for each category took less than a minute.
 A new model was needed for each of our experimental settings, a total of 24 models for the experiments in Table~\ref{tab:samples——sit}, a total of 14 models for the experiments in Table~\ref{tab:situtation_results}.
-Each model took approximately 2 hours to train and was averaged over 5 runs.
+Each model took approximately 2 hours to train and the results were averaged over 5 runs.